creative-sensor/echo-home/codev/kanborg/datum/2023/WIP/LEAF-9.md

-# KITE: to fly in cloud
+# The Paper Kites: free in cloud
 --------------------------------
 ### 0 DESCRIPTION
 - to harness free cloud